SithuSoe04/CSE110_Project/tritoncircles/server/API_Documentation.md

 Updates the interested events of a user's friends.

 ### Parameters
-- `req`: Request - The HTTP request object containing the `userId` in the body.
+- `req: Request` - The HTTP request object containing the `userId` in the body.
-- `res`: Response - The HTTP response object.
+- `res: Response` - The HTTP response object.
-- `db`: Database - The SQLite database instance.
+- `db: Database` - The SQLite database instance.

+### Route Parameters
+- user_id (string): ID of the user whose friends' interested events are to be updated.

 ### Responses
 - 200 OK: Friends' interested events updated successfully.